apollographql/apollo-schema-reporting-preview-docs/README.md

 _PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM ANY SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
 Previews may not be covered by customer support.
 Previews may be subject to reduced or different security, compliance and privacy commitments, as further explained in the Terms of Service, Privacy Policy and any additional notices provided with the Preview.
 We may change or discontinue Previews at any time without notice.
 We also may choose not to release a Preview into "General Availability."_

-## Overview

-If you're reading this, you've discovered, either through communication with our team or scouring docs & changelog entries, that we are exploring reporting schema definitions from running servers.
-This functionality is designed to make it easy and accurate to track the evolution of your GraphQL schema over time, without needing to make changes to your deployment pipeline.

-This documentation will cover a few different components of what we're working on in more detail, including:

-1. The [protocol](./schema-reporting-protocol.md) for schema reporting
-2. The [Apollo Server reference implementation](https://github.com/apollographql/apollo-server/pull/4084) of schema reporting
-3. Automatic schema promotion to the registry

-This top-level README will provide information on how to get started today with Apollo Server and documentation to begin implementing schema-reporting from other GraphQL server libraries.

-## Schema reporting

-Apollo schema reporting is a mechanism by which running servers can report the shape of the schema they're serving to Apollo Graph Manager, in the form of a [GraphQL document (SDL)](https://www.apollographql.com/docs/apollo-server/schema/schema/#the-schema-definition-language).
-A running GraphQL server needs only have this document and an identifier for this document in order to report its schema.

-The [schema-reporting protocol](./schema-reporting-protocol.md) is a GraphQL API hosted at https://engine-graphql.apollographql.com/api/graphql, which requires a `service` token as authentication.
-With this `service` token, a schema document, and an implementation of schema-reporting, any GraphQL server can report its schema at runtime, which will update the registered schema for a given `variant` (e.g. `staging` or `adam-dev`).

-Once a server (or a fleet of server instances) are reporting schemas, Apollo Graph Manager will update the schema registered to a graph's variant to the most recently reported schema from that fleet.
-When multiple schemas are reported simultaneously, Apollo Graph Manager will use its "automatic promotion" algorithm to choose which schema should be registered.

-## Configuring Apollo Server
+## How to get set up with Apollo Server

-In order to configure Apollo Server **(v2.14+)** to report schemas, you will need to configure Apollo Server with a `service` API token.
-For those of you who have already configured metrics reporting from Apollo Server, you have already passed this token to your server and can skip this step.
+In order to configure Apollo Server **(v2.14+)** to report schemas, you will need to provide it a `service` API token through an environment variable.
+(For those of you who have already configured metrics reporting from Apollo Server, you have already passed this token to your server and can skip this step.)
 This token can be found in the graph settings page of [Apollo Graph Manager](https://engine.apollographql.com) for your graph.
 To pass this token to Apollo Server, simply set the `APOLLO_KEY` environment variable.
 See [the docs](https://www.apollographql.com/docs/graph-manager/setup-analytics/) for more information.

-Additionally, you will need to opt in to the schema-reporting feature.
-You can do this either with an environment variable:
+While this functionality is in preview, it will be opt-in by default.
+To opt in, set

 ```sh
 APOLLO_SCHEMA_REPORTING=true
 ```

-or via constructor options passed to Apollo Server
+or, alternatively, pass constructor options to Apollo Server, like so:

 ```js
 new ApolloServer({